henrylee2cn/go-forceexport/README.md

 code pointer with the desired one.

 Needless to say, it's a scary hack, but it seems to work!

+NOTE: For internal functions, if you can't get them, you can try to comment `//go:noinline` on the function

 ## License